-Initial Review
+Initial Reappointment Review

-The candidate's total record, including teaching, research and service, shall be evaluated.
-No specific rating in each area is required, but the record must show sufficient potential of future success to justify reappointment.
+The candidate's total record, including teaching, research/creative work and leadership and service, will be evaluated.
+A rating of "on track for tenure", "not yet on track for tenure but could meet standards for tenure with appropriate corrections" or "not on track for tenure" in each area is required.
+The record must show sufficient potential of future success to justify reappointment.
 The review may also take into account issues of material bearing such as strategic goals of the department, college and campus.

 Teaching: Emphasis will be placed on the total teaching contribution of the individual.
 The candidate should demonstrate that his or her courses are coherently organized, thoughtfully presented, cover the appropriate material and test at the appropriate level.
 Furthermore, the candidate will be expected to demonstrate a commitment to teaching, evidence of which will be good interaction with students, concern with curriculum, and satisfactory development of the skills required in presenting material.
 Improvement in teaching methods, teaching outside the classroom, and curriculum development will be taken into consideration.
 Teaching will be evaluated using student evaluations, and at least two other methods selected by the faculty member.
-Examples of these other means of evaluation are provided in Appendix 2 to this document.
+Examples of these other means of evaluation are provided in Appendix II to this document.